rahulbarhate/rahulbarhate.github.io/index.md

 <img src="./images/IndiaSingapore.jpg" align = "centre">

-Apart from academics, I hold an interest in crikcet, music and motorsports.
+Apart from academics, I hold an interest in cricket, music and motorsports.
 I also enjoy learning about and experiencing new cultures.
-Throughout my engineering journey, I had the privilege of visiting Southeast Asian countries like Singapore, Malaysia and Thailand.
-I admire their cultures infintely and make a dedicated effort to inculcate their best parts in my personality.
+During my engineering days, I had the privilege of visiting Asian countries like Singapore, Malaysia and Thailand.
+I admire their cultures infinitely and make a dedicated effort to inculcate their best parts in my personality.